jcs224/ineedhelp/README.md

 cd ..
 ```

-Then, we'll need to run database migrations:
+Then, we'll need to run database migrations and generate an app key:
 ```
 npx adonis migration:run
+npx adonis key:generate
 ```

 #### Run the application